bingdyee/miching/README.md

 These hexagrams which reflect both ancient Confucianist and Taoist philosophy each carry a primary divinatory meaning which serves as the "answer" to a querent's question.
 Many students of Western divination systems from tarot cards to astrology enjoy the I Ching's unique Oriental philosophical perspective.

 In addition to the primary meaning of each hexagram, each I Ching reading also provides more subtle secondary reading pertaining to "changing lines".

-(Keep reading and we'll discuss the changing lines in more detail below).
+# The I Ching is a framework for knowledge

+Think in terms of the greater philosophical or spiritual backdrop to a situation, and your readings will be much more effective.
+While the I-Ching may respond with very direct answers when the future is clear, more often than not, the I-Ching will provide a philosophical framework for you to better understand the situation and predict its outcome.

+No one can tell you exactly how to phrase your question.
+The best approach is to try several kinds of questions and see which I Ching readings yield the best results for you.

 # Trigrams